 Ask your network if they know of any transactional funding lenders.
 If your network does not, then the next step is to ask your network if they know of any traditional, private, or hard money lenders.
 Once you get in contact with the traditional, private, or hard money lender, you can then ask if they perform transactional funding or know of anyone else who does.

-By following these steps and by asking the right people in your network, it should lead you to finding transactional funding lenders!
+Following these steps and asking the right people in your network, should lead you to find transactional funding lenders!

 Yes, of course!
 You can use transactional funding on a house, which is why it's used by wholesalers and home flippers.
 The fact that qualifying for this funding is easy and fast makes it ideal for the purchase and sale of a house.